firstnuel/Glimlach/README.md

 ## Overview

 The Glimlach Docker Image Runner is a Python script (`cli.py`) designed to automate the execution of Docker images based on a provided JSON configuration file.
 This script is particularly useful for running multiple Docker images with different configurations concurrently.

-## Features

-- **Parallel Execution**: Execute Docker images concurrently, enhancing overall performance.
-- **Configuration File**: Manage Docker images and their configurations using a JSON configuration file.
-- **Placeholder Replacement**: Support dynamic configuration by replacing placeholders in the configuration file with actual values.
-- **Logging**: Provide informative logging at different levels (INFO, ERROR) to track progress and identify issues during execution.
-- **Persistence**: Track completed Docker images to prevent redundant executions.
+Read [Documentation](https://github.com/firstnuel/Glimlach/blob/main/Documentation.pdf) for features and detailed scope.

 ## Usage

 1. Clone the repository: